foliagecanine/tritium-os/README.md

 Then type `./iso.sh` to create the iso file
 OR
 Type `./qemu.sh` to build then immediately test it.
+You can also type `./qemu.sh PARAM1 PARAM2` to add up to 2 parameters to the qemu line (you can add more if you put them in quotes).

 ### What are the rpi-* shell scripts?
 These are for building on a Raspberry Pi system.
 However, this is not recommended for these reasons: